AndreMiras/edilkamin.js/README.md

 This is a library for the [Reverse Engineered](docs/ReverseEngineering.md) "The Mind" Edilkamin API.
 The Mind offers an app/API to remote control the Edilkamin pellet stoves.

+October 2022 update: this no longer works as the API has changed.
+I'll work on it when I get a chance.

 ## Motivations
 - providing an open source web alternative